 The University expects to be able to offer up to 1,000 full or partial graduate scholarships across the collegiate University in 2021-22.
 You will be automatically considered for the majority of Oxford scholarships, if you fulfil the eligibility criteria and submit your graduate application by the relevant January deadline.
 Most scholarships are awarded on the basis of academic merit and/or potential.

 For further details about searching for funding as a graduate student visit our dedicated Funding pages, which contain information about how to apply for Oxford scholarships requiring an additional application, details of external funding, loan schemes and other funding sources.
 Please ensure that you visit individual college websites for details of college-specific funding opportunities using the links provided on our college pages.

-Further information about funding opportunities for this course can be found on the following department websites:
+Further information about funding opportunities for this course can be found on the Mathematical Institute website.

 Annual fees for entry in 2021-22

 Course fees are payable each year, for the duration of your fee liability (your fee liability is the length of time for which you are required to pay course fees).
 For courses lasting longer than one year, please be aware that fees will usually increase annually.
 For details, please see our guidance on likely increases to fees and charges.